bmaingret/bmaingret.github.io/_posts/2021-08-13-architecture-patterns-with-python.md

 * Separate the core logic code from external states.

 This usually allows to do *edge-to-edge* testing, faking some details (quite often I/O).
 This requires some additional abstractions (around the filesystem for instance) and new explicit dependencies on this abstractions).

+## Chapter 4 - Service Layer pattern

+> Also called an *orchestration layer* or a *use-case layer*.

+* Service layer exposes the domain service functionalities through endpoints to the external world.
+* It wraps the boring stuff such as validate entry, calling the domain model and updating it, and finally persisting anything
+* Interacting with our domain model is easier and allows for different type of interactions (cli, web, etc.)
+* Ease the high level and end-to-end tests, allowing for fewer tests, and easy refactoring of underlying domain models

+Although the concept of service is interesting, this chapter leaves thing in dubious state with still a lot of coupling towards the ORM from both the Flask app and services.
+Especially with the handling of sessions during tests.